shuaninfo/sqldev-doc/doc/en/Upgrade.md

 * Upgrade Oracle table build statement to show full content.
 * Optimize role setting permission color display.
 * Fix the problem of database synchronization failure under some MongoDB authority scenarios.
-* Repair the bug of unresponsive open file button in work order pop-up window.
+* Repair the bug of unresponsive open file button in workflow pop-up window.
 * Fix the problem that asynchronous query results are not displayed.

 ## Update
 * Add the function of turning on/off two-factor authentication for login.
 * System-security settings support defining whitelist and blacklist network segments and ip addresses (CIDR).
-* MySQL work order supports data backup function.
+* MySQL workflow supports data backup function.
-* Support opening work order approval policy on project work order, support query, export and asynchronous work order types.
+* Support opening workflow approval policy on project workflow, support query, export and asynchronous workflow types.
 Support immediate empowerment requirements.
 * Add the three authority mode and add the roles of system administrator, security administrator and audit administrator.
 The original administrator role is unchanged and upgraded to super administrator.
 * Add "Test Connection" button for new data sources.
 * Add system backup function, supporting local backup and remote backup and recovery.